IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Channel-Demo-Setup-Guide.md

 ----------

-**NOTE:** North America Channel team has UMS / ICG environment in Microsoft Azure that certified IGEL channel partners can leverage to enroll devices with configured profiles.
+**NOTE:** North America Channel team have UMS / ICG environment in Microsoft Azure that certified IGEL channel partners can leverage to enroll devices with configured profiles.
 Administrative access to UMS is limited to IGEL Channel team.

 ----------